moxvallix/mmb/README.md

 Note: if we feel that your design doesn't fit with our banners, we may not end up adding it to the pack.

-If you want your pattern to be used, you must agree to license it as [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/)
+If you want your pattern to be used, you must agree to license it as [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).

-[Many More Banners](https://github.com/moxvallix/mmb) © 2024 by [Moxvallix](https://moxvallix.com) is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/)
+[Many More Banners](https://github.com/moxvallix/mmb) © 2024 by [Moxvallix](https://moxvallix.com) is licensed under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).

-For individual attributions, see [ATTRIBUTIONS.txt](ATTRIBUTIONS.txt)
+For individual attributions, see [ATTRIBUTIONS.md](ATTRIBUTIONS.md).